All you need to know…

 Can I buy Provisions on Site?

-There is a small shop at our office that sell basics such as wood for fire pits, milk, eggs, tea and coffee and snacks.
+There is a small shop at our office that sell basics such as wood for fire pits, milk, eggs, breakfast and BBQ local meat packs, pizzas and gifts.
 Anything else you need to bring yourself.
-If you would like fresh milk, bread or local produce (sausages, burgers, etc) please email us in advance and we can order these for you to collect on arrival.
+There is a local farm shop and small store in Lifton.

 Can we feed the animals?